eboursier/CTS/README.md

 # CTS
-Simulations for "Statistical Efficiency of Thompson Sampling for Combinatorial Semi-Bandits" in collaboration with Pierre Perrault, Michal Valko and Vianney Perchet.
+Simulations for [Statistical Efficiency of Thompson Sampling for Combinatorial Semi-Bandits](https://arxiv.org/abs/2006.06613) in collaboration with Pierre Perrault, Michal Valko and Vianney Perchet.

 ## Required packages
 - networkx 2.4